25 BEST North Carolina Beaches To Visit (2023)

 Visit Ocracoke / Best Beaches in North Carolina

-For a beach vacation like no other, take the ferry to Ocracoke, North Carolina.
-Separated by the rest of the Outer Banks by a (free!) one-hour ferry ride, Ocracoke houses a small, resilient beach community where visitors have their run of the whole island.
+Take the ferry to Ocracoke, North Carolina, for a beach vacation.
+Separated from the rest of the Outer Banks by a (free!) one-hour ferry ride, Ocracoke houses a small, resilient beach community where visitors have their run of the whole island.

 Emerald Isle